Preschool, elementary & middle school kids will LOVE these math picture books that teach early and advanced mathematical concepts!

 This is how it goes for so many things in life, right.
 Practice isn't always as much fun as 'the real thing'!

-This week's Discover & Explore linky topic is Math so I thought it was the perfect time to share some of our best loved math stories.
+This week's Discover & Explore topic is Math so I thought it was the perfect time to share some of our best loved math stories.
 The ones that even kids who hate math will love to read.
-I'll include affiliate links to each of the books so you can review them further to see if they would be a good option for making math more fun at your home.
+I've included affiliate links to each of the books on our list so you can review them further to see if they would be a good option for making math more fun with your kids or students.

-And as you read along, challenge the kids to solve the problems before they turn the page --
+And as you read along, challenge your kids to solve the problems before they turn the page --

-Books that focus on counting are a nice addition to reading time because they encourage children can practice their numbers in a type of repitition.
+Books with a main theme that focuses on counting are a nice addition to reading time because they encourage children can practice their numbers in a type of repetition.
 Kids will count (sometimes forward, sometimes backward) as they read the story.

-Richard Scarry's Best Counting Book Ever - a vintage couting book that parents will enjoy too!
+Richard Scarry's Best Counting Book Ever - a vintage counting book that parents will enjoy too!

 Doggies - A Sandra Boynton Board Book - excellent first counting books for babies & toddlers.